tecolicom/Term-ANSIColor-Concise/README.md

 # ENVIRONMENT

-If the environment variable `NO_COLOR` is set, regardless of its value, colorizing interface in this module never produce color sequence.
+If the environment variable `NO_COLOR` is set, regardless of its value, colorization interface in this module never produce color sequence.
 Primitive function such as `ansi_code` is not the case.
 See [https://no-color.org/](https://no-color.org/).